 One of our biggest financial wellness tips is to be kind to yourself, especially right now.
 If you’ve just come out of lockdown or you haven’t seen your family in months because of restrictions, don’t beat yourself up for spending a little more than you usually would.
 If you can, factor a couple of weeks of bigger spending into your budget, so you can enjoy the fruits of your lockdown labor without stressing.

+44% of U.S. adults plan to take on debt to “treat themselves” during the second half of the year.
 With the situation changing and new things opening up again regularly, keep a close eye on your spending and ramp up your budget review frequency.
 Going from hibernation spending to a world of bars, restaurants, shops and spending triggers galore, your spending can read like a kid in a candy shop!
 Make sure you’re still making mindful spending decisions and check yourself if things slip out of control.

 During lockdown, spending categories were way out of whack for many of us.
 Electricity bills soared, while commuting costs might have dropped.
 Take the time to rebalance your budget and see whether new categories need to be implemented.
 Everyone’s new normal will look different.
 Perhaps you’re continuing to work from home and need to keep accounting for your higher electricity spends, or maybe you’re back at work and need to deploy some of your Uber Eats spending into your transport allocation.